Karumi/KataSuperHeroesAndroid/README.md

 * Add a pull to refresh mechanism to ``MainActivity`` and test it.
 * Modify ``SuperHeroDetailActivity`` to handle an error case where the name of the super hero used to start this activity does not exist and show a message if this happens.
+* Modify the project to handle connection errors and show a ``SnackBar`` to indicate something went wrong.

 ---